 On March 4th, 1996, the CD single for the new Beatles track “Real Love” was released which featured the re-worked mix of “Yellow Submarine” as a bonus track.
 A good portion of the aborted introduction was tacked on to the beginning as were assorted sound effects not heard on the original version.

 “Beatles 1” was the next compilation album to feature the song, this single disc “greatest hits” compilation being released on November 13th, 2000.
-“Yellow Submarine” may not officially have reached #1 in America, but since it had in Britain, it earned its spot on this highly successful release (over 11 million copies sold in the US).
-A re-mastered version of this album was released in 2011 and a newly mixed version was released on November 6th, 2015.
+“Yellow Submarine” may not officially have reached #1 on the US Billboard Hot 100, but since it had reached the summit in Britain, it earned its spot on this highly successful release (over 11 million copies sold in the US and 31 million worldwide as of 2017).
+A remastered version of this album was released in September of 2011 and a newly mixed version was released on November 6th, 2015.

 Compiling a record of concert performances pertaining to “Yellow Submarine” was remarkably easy.
 The Beatles never performed it live, although John said he wished they could have.
 At a Press Conference in Cleveland, Ohio, before their August 14th, 1966 performance there, John explained to Radio Caroline DJ Ken Douglas why they couldn't reproduce any songs from their new "Revolver" album onstage: "We'd like to do 'Yellow Submarine' and everything.
 Maybe we can get some of those effects if I stick my foot in a bucket and kick it around or something!"
 But, of course, this was never to be.